Aditya Jassi: Biography

-Career in Music
+Career in music

 In 2006, at the behest of his friend Dr. Palash Sen (Euphoria), Jassi auditioned for FAME-X, and made it to the top ten of this reality show contest aired on Sony and SAB TV "FAME X" on Sony starring Daler Mehndi, Palash Sen, Nikhil Chinappa/Rannvijay Singh/Cyrus Broacha).

-Aditya also featured in the Fame-X song Chal Udiye, featuring top ten finalists of the reality show.
+Jassi featured in the Fame-X song Chal Udiye, featuring top ten finalists of the reality show.